The Most Famous Invention from Every State

 Connecticut: Can Opener

 The tin can was invented in the early 1800s, but it would take almost 50 years for Waterbury, Connecticut, native Ezra J. Warner to invent a two-blade device to open the container.
 Until then, foodies needed to use a chisel and hammer to get to the can’s contents.
-Check out these other fascinating facts about all 50 states.

 In the 1930s, DuPont chemist Wallace Carothers developed the first man-made fiber.
 When nylon stockings were introduced to the Wilmington, Delaware, public in 1939, they sold out in three hours.